 In a world where sharing everything you are feeling and experiencing on social media is the norm, it is not the smartest thing to do when you are involved in a lawsuit case.
 Whether you are pursuing a claim for a slip and fall at work or fighting to receive settlement in a car accident, you should not post anything related to it until it is over.
 Because insurance companies investigate your claims as in depth as they are allowed, and they will survey your social media to see if you have posted about your claim.
 They want to compensate you as little as possible, so keep this in mind when posting about how angry you are at your job for your injury, or how stupid you think the other driver was in hitting you.
 There have been many cases so far that were dismissed or had settlements reduced because of vulgar posts on instagram, facebook, twitter, and youtube by the victim.
 Because the only purpose of your case is to determine that the other party was negligent, you must remember not to post any self indictment statements on social media.
 These are all factors that influence an insurance claim before, during, and after an accident takes place, so what you choose to post on social media can affect your settlement.
 It is very common for an individual to want to vent or post pictures and videos of the accident once it has happened, but settlement adjusters thrive on these posts because it gives them grounds to reduce your settlement.

 Many insurance companies will search for posts condemning you of participating in any behavior that can further damage your injuries.
 However, if you are in the process of filing a claim for a slip and fall against your employer, you do not want to post a video of you dancing at the club.
 This will only discredit your injury claim, because a judge will question why you are out dancing if you are allegedly injured.
 It is advised that you steer clear of any form of social media until your claim ends because of this.
 Your profile may be locked and private, but insurance companies and adjusters can always make a fake account to investigate your activities.
 This is a legal, although scary and unfair tactic.
 After you are involved in an accident, you should clear your social media accounts of any incriminating evidence that will take away from your claim.
-You should hire an attorney, like a personal injury lawyer Phoenix AZ trusts, to help monitor your activity on social media, provide insight on what you can and cannot say or post, and increase the odds that you will be provided a fair and just settlement.
+You should hire an attorney to help monitor your activity on social media, provide insight on what you can and cannot say or post, and increase the odds that you will be provided a fair and just settlement.